 We hope that with this information we can help you to reliably plan transitions and upgrades to supported versions.
 (For many reasons, including security and compatibility with WordPress, we strongly encourage our customers to upgrade to new versions when available!)

-Generally, support will end for older versions one year (12 months) after a newer version is available.
+Generally, support will end for older versions one year (12 months) after a newer version is available or one year after its initial release.
 This means that:

 - Version 4.x is no longer eligible to receive receive support